realm/realm-draw/README.md

 ### Realm Platform

-This application demonstrates features of the [Realm Platform](https://realm.io/products/realm-platform/) and needs to have a working instance of the Realm Object Server version 2.x to make data available between instances of the Puzzle app.
+This application demonstrates features of the [Realm Platform](https://realm.io/products/realm-platform/) and needs to have a working instance of the Realm Object Server version 2.x to make data available between instances of the Draw app.
 The Realm Object Server can be installed via npm as a node application for macOS or Linux.
 Please see the [installation instructions](https://realm.io/docs/get-started/installation/developer-edition/).
 If you already got Node.js installed, it's a one-liner.

 ### Realm Studio